Last updated on 5 July 2022

 Let’s go ahead and look at the easiest method you can use in order to speed up footage with this DaVinci Resolve tutorial.

-Additionally, you can click “Ctrl+I” on your keyboard, that will open the “Import” screen, and you will be able to select your desired video.
+Additionally, you can click “Ctrl+I” on your keyboard, which will open the “Import” screen, and you will be able to select your desired video.

-2. Create Your Timeline
+2. Create your timeline

-In order to start working on your footage, you need to create the timeline.
-You can do that by going into the “Cut” tab, and drag and drop your footage to the timeline.
+In order to start working on your footage, you need to create a timeline.
+You can do that by going into the “Cut” tab, and then dragging and dropping your footage to the timeline.

 In the “Edit” tab you can change pretty much everything about your video, so that’s where you want to be.
 Just click on the “Edit” tab at the bottom of the screen.

 - In the next prompt, you will be able to change the speed, the number of frames and duration.

 You need to keep in mind at this point, that not all videos can be sped up, and you need to have a relatively high number of frames in order to have a smooth and fast video.

 Use multiples of your framerate

 If the video is 30fps, you will want to stick to multiples of 30 to avoid frame jumping.
 Frame jumping is where the video doesn’t play smooth and appears jumpy.